 c) Markers of singles games must not give instruction, or consult with, or assist either player.
 They shall

 carry out their duties in accordance with the rules laid down in the Official Law book.

-(d) After the first day of competition, subsequent rounds up to and including the semi-final shall be played
+d) After the first day of competition, subsequent rounds up to and including, if necessary, the semi-final shall

 or singles player must hand the card signed by loser to the Competitions Secretary personally, or her